-The Consolidated Company holds the right over reinsurers for reinsurance reserve assets, claims recoverable from reinsurers-net and due from reinsurers and ceding companies, and regularly assess if impairment has occurred to such rights or the rights can no longer be recovered.
-For the classification of reinsurance contracts, the Consolidated Company assess whether the transfer of significant insurance risk to the reinsurers has occurred.
+The Consolidated Company holds the right over re-insurer for reinsurance reserve assets, claims recoverable from reinsurers - net and due from reinsurers and ceding companies, and regularly assess if impairment has occurred to such rights or the rights can no longer be recovered.
+For the classification of reinsurance contracts, the Consolidated Company assesses whether the transfer of significant insurance risk to the re-insurer has occurred.
 If the transfer of significant insurance risk is not apparent, then the contract is recognized and evaluated with deposit accounting.